Bundle Adjustment in the Eager Mode

 \subsection{BA on the GPU}

 BA is computationally intensive, especially for large-scale problems involving thousands of images and millions of 3D points; consequently, leveraging GPUs with their massive parallel-processing capabilities has gained traction.
 Several works have explored GPU-based BA to improve performance while maintaining accuracy.
 Ceres Solver \cite{ceres} has introduced limited GPU support for specific operations, such as linear solver, but its primary implementations remain CPU-centric.
 Similarly, DeepLM \cite{huang2021deeplm} attempts to build the LM algorithm partially based on PyTorch.
-It relies on the autograd engine of PyTorch for calculating the Jacobian values, and implements the Jacobian product and the damped linear system using C++ and OpenMP \cite{openmp08} for parallelization on the CPU.
+It relies on the autograd engine of PyTorch for calculating the Jacobian values.
+However, DeepLM is limited to BA problems and does not provide any user interface to define other graph structures such as PGO.
+Internally, it implements the Jacobian product and the damped linear system using C++ and OpenMP \cite{openmp08} for parallelization on the CPU.
 Such an implementation choice restricts its compatibility with PyTorch's GPU-accelerated ecosystem and hinders maintainability, making it incompatible with the up-to-date PyTorch 2 \cite{pt2}.
 Consequently, such frameworks fail to fully exploit the capabilities of modern GPU architectures, especially in large-scale BA problems.
 In contrast, dedicated GPU-based BA implementations, such as those in PBA \cite{pba}, exploit parallelization for matrix operations and Jacobian computations.
 However, these solutions are mainly written in customized CUDA kernels designed for older GPUs, limiting their adaptability to new hardware.
-As a result, PBA is slower than DeepLM, despite that it is more extensively using CUDA kernels.
+As a result, PBA is slower than DeepLM, despite that it uses CUDA kernels more extensively.
 DABA \cite{fan2023daba} is a recent GPU-based BA but focuses on distributed settings, which do not converge to the same error as other methods.

 To the best of our knowledge, all the existing GPU-based BA implementations do not support eager mode, therefore hindering their capability in experimentation, debugging, and joint optimization with learning-based models.
 Moreover, different from previous GPU-based approaches, we introduce LM optimization with sparse tensors, identifying and implementing key sparse linear algebra operations.
 By encapsulating these operations in standard PyTorch math operators, our approach ensures human interpretability and ease-of-integration and debugging, offering an efficient GPU-based BA solution.